seinecle/blog/_posts/2023-10-12-visions-future-generative-ai.md

 [Clement Delangue](https://www.linkedin.com/in/clementdelangue/) is co-founder & CEO at [Hugging Face](https://en.wikipedia.org/wiki/Hugging_Face), the company which made it so much easier to train, host and share models in AI - including in generative AI.

 ### Source
-Several tweets, retweets and posts on LinkedIn:
+These posts on LinkedIn:

 <iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:7117498531065511937" allowfullscreen="" title="Embedded post" width="504" height="399" frameborder="0"></iframe>

 <iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:7112524133564870657" allowfullscreen="" title="Embedded post" width="504" height="588" frameborder="0"></iframe>

+And a repost by Clément Delangue of this post by Yann Le Cun, Chief AI Scientist at Meta:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The heretofore silent majority of AI scientists and engineers who<br>- do not believe in AI extinction scenarios or<br>- believe we have agency in making AI powerful, reliable, and safe and<br>- think the best way to do so is through open source AI platforms<br>NEED TO SPEAK UP ! <a href="https://t.co/geptca8idf">https://t.co/geptca8idf</a></p>&mdash; Yann LeCun (@ylecun) <a href="https://twitter.com/ylecun/status/1711780316652990766?ref_src=twsrc%5Etfw">October 10, 2023</a></blockquote>